spenserblack/configfiles/README.md

 [![npm](https://img.shields.io/npm/v/@spenserblack/configfiles)](https://www.npmjs.com/package/@spenserblack/configfiles)

+## :warning: Archive Notice

+I originally wrote this because I was constantly copying and pasting things like `.editorconfig` files, `.gitattributes` files, etc. from one repository to another.
+However, I've decided that, instead of creating a collection of file snippets in a single repository and making myself and other users wait for new releases, it makes much more sense to let users define their own collection of snippets.
+So I made [snippit](https://github.com/spenserblack/snippit), which has a much catchier name, and isn't nearly as overdesigned.
+For me, personally, I find it much more useful, so I'm archiving this.
+Feel free to fork if you stumble on this repo and want to continue its development.
+Reach out to me in your fork's issues if necessary.

+******

 These are project-specific config files that are commonly repeated among repositories

 This is kind of like [github/gitignore][github-gitignore], but the